dustinpfister/test_threejs/README.md

 This is a collection of work using the 3D computer graphics javaScript library called [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene).
 Many of these are very basic demos of features of the library itself, others progress beyond that into collections of code that at least start to look like finished projects working on top of the library.
 However nothing here is really a kind of stand alone project, thus this is a kind of threejs sketchpad of sorts.

 I [write about the state of the source code examples worked out here in blog posts](https://dustinpfister.github.io/categories/three-js/) that I publish on my [github pages site](https://dustinpfister.github.io/2018/04/04/threejs-getting-started/).
-With that said there is a folder for each blog post that I have written thus far on threejs in the view folder.
+With that said there is a folder for each blog post that I have written thus far in the views folder.

-Another folder of interest is the demos folder which is broken down on a reversion by revision basis.
+There are other folders of interest, one of which is the demos folder which is broken down on a reversion by revision basis.
 So every now and then when new revisions come out I start a new folder for a late revision and test out if things still work okay for me, and if not what kind of changes need to happen with my code style to stay current.
-This can also go the other way when it comes to the various concerns with keeping code working on older devices.
-I test out new features, as well as ideas for basic projects and so forth here in the demos folder.
+This can also go the other way when it comes to the various concerns with keeping code working on older devices, as well as interest with the history of this library.
+This demos folder is also where I test out new ideas and features, as well as ones that I have just not yet covered yet which might in turn lead to whole posts on the subject.

 <div align="center">
     <a href="https://www.youtube.com/watch?v=nQ0rDFbFwK0">